Tom Bowley

 IN AN EMOTIONAL MARKET, LET SENTIMENT BE YOUR GUIDE

 If the stock market were a mental health patient, it would have been committed by now.
 Major trend changes are occurring at points of wild volatility and extreme fear.
-I've written many times in the past about my favorite sentiment indicator - the equity only put call ratio...
+I've written many times in the past about my favorite sentiment indicator - the equity only put call ratio (EOPCR)...
 READ MORE

 MEMBERS ONLY